Guidance on efficacy requirements for biocides: Planning your test product and testing

 Temperature

-Your efficacy testing should have the same temperature conditions as those indicated your biocide's label.
+Your efficacy testing should have the same temperature conditions as those indicated on your biocide's label.
 Otherwise, conduct your test between 18°C and 25°C, including the steps to:

 - confirm neutralization